-There were dwellings here — Elfreth's Alley and Loxley Court attest to that — but they were modest homes in contrast to the larger ones to be seen in Society Hill (another stop on our Virtual Tour).
-Perhaps, this is the reason for the 19th century attitude toward those who were born or lived "North of Market."
+There were dwellings here — Elfreth's Alley and Loxley Court attest to that — but they were modest homes in contrast to the larger ones to be seen in Society Hill.
+Perhaps, this is the reason for the 19th Century attitude toward those who were born or lived "North of Market."
 They were beyond the pale socially.
 However less socially acceptable and however less affluent these residents were, they were still craftspeople and artisans, a solid, sturdy lot, the backbone of the young colony and the even younger republic.
 Eventually the area became populated with industry, supplanting the goods of the craftspeople.

 As the city's manufacturing center moved out of Philadelphia, Old City was left abandoned.
 In the 1960s, as Society Hill started attracting younger, more affluent residents, Old City benefited, too.
 Cheaper rents now again attracted artisans and craftspeople.
 The spacious 19th century buildings offered a perfect locale for contemporary art galleries and stores offering the fine crafts of this new population — particularly furniture.
 Today, Old City is home to more than 30 galleries (many are listed in our Where to Shop page).